Kay Cohen: Elle Macpherson Intimates and the Bendon Group

-In 2002 after the Bendon group was acquired by the Pacific Retail Group, Cohen was identified as the most likely successor to the incumbent CEO.
-Cohen remained in a design capacity as she was headhunted and relocated to Australia in early 2003 to head creative direction for the Berlei Group, comprising brands: Berlei, Formfit, Hestia, Playtex and Wonderbra.
-Within 6 months Cohen had become disillusioned by the prospect of putting new blood into old brands.
-Cohen perceived a niche in Lingerie design: a fusion of fashion, fit and function.
+In 2002, after Bendon was acquired by the Pacific Retail Group, Cohen was identified as the most likely successor to the incumbent CEO.
+Cohen remained in a design capacity as she was headhunted and relocated to Australia in early 2003 to head creative direction for the Berlei Group, comprising brands Berlei, Formfit, Hestia, Playtex and Wonderbra.
+Within six months Cohen had become disillusioned by the prospect of putting new blood into old brands.
+Cohen perceived a niche in lingerie design: a fusion of fashion, fit and function.
 By early April 2004 reports of an Australian Fashion Week launch of Cohen's new luxury lingerie brand Pleasure State began to appear.

 Pleasure State

-Cohen Launched Pleasure State at the Mercedes Australian Fashion Week 2004 in Sydney, with local fashion media voting Pleasure State as one of the top 10 shows of the 2004 Fashion week.
-Prior to launch the brand had been picked up by Australian department store David Jones and Harrods, Selfridges, Bentalls, Liberty and House of Fraser in the United Kingdom.
+Cohen launched Pleasure State at the Mercedes Australian Fashion Week 2004 in Sydney, with local fashion media voting Pleasure State as one of the top 10 shows.
+Prior to the launch, the brand had been picked up by Australian department store David Jones and Harrods, Selfridges, Bentalls, Liberty and House of Fraser in the United Kingdom.

-Fashion Week Launch Collection
+Fashion Week Launch collection

-The initial collection featured vintage French leavers laces and silks, complemented by the reintroduction of woven fabrics, opposed to traditional knits.
+The initial collection featured vintage French leavers lace and silks, complemented by the reintroduction of woven fabrics, opposed to traditional knits.
 The garments were accented with Swarovski crystal details, and are credited with originating this trend in lingerie design.
 The first collection was underpinned by wider bra straps and smooth-line tailoring, which became hallmarks of Pleasure State (now Pleasure State Couture).
-The fabrics included blends of pure silk with tactel and lycra, intended to enhance the performance of garments for everyday wearability, which are predominantly sourced from France and Italy.
+The fabrics included blends of pure silk with tactel and lycra, intended to enhance the performance of garments for everyday wearability, which were predominantly sourced from France and Italy.

-International Growth
+International growth

 By March 2005 Cohen's label had over 300 stockists globally, including department stores Galeries Lafayette in Paris and Victoria's Secret. in the United States.
-By April of that year Cohen's designs were available in 45 Victoria's Secret stores across the US and was one of only 3 international designer Lingerie brands to be stocked alongside Victoria's Secret product.
+By April of that year Cohen's designs were available in 45 Victoria's Secret stores across the US and was one of only three international designer lingerie brands to be stocked alongside Victoria's Secret product.
 In November 2005 Cohen's label was available across Russia in 90 Wild Orchid Stores and opened the retailers fashion show at the Moscow Manege, quickly becoming their best selling brand.
-Within 2 Years of the brands launch, Cohen's label was available in 25 countries, and had launched its diffusion line Pleasure State White Label, renaming the high fashion Pleasure State: Pleasure State Couture.
-Pleasure State is currently available in 35 Countries and over 1000 stores globally.
+Within two years of the brand's launch, Cohen's label was available in 25 countries, and had launched its diffusion line Pleasure State White Label, renaming the high fashion Pleasure State: Pleasure State Couture.
+Pleasure State is currently available in 35 countries and over 1000 stores globally.

 Concurrently the brand shifted its Australian department store distribution to rival retailer Myer with a national roll out of in store boutiques.
 Cohen's designs were further bolstered by celebrities Jessica Simpson, Ashlee Simpson (appearing in the garments at the 2006 MTV Australia Music Awards), Rihanna and Anna Nicole Smith.
-By mid-2007 Cohen's label was turning over more than $30 million per annum AUD, at this time Cohen announced the launch of the Biofit Bra.
+By mid-2007 Cohen's label was turning over more than $AUD30 million per annum, and at this time Cohen announced the launch of the Biofit bra.